hibaa-a/hibaa-a/README.md

   </a>
 </div>

-### 👋 Hello, I'm Hibaa
+### 👋 Hello, I'm Hibaa (:

 I’m a recent Medical Physics gradute who has recently completed a Data Analysis programme with the University of Birmingham.
 I am passionate about applying my scientific expertise with analytical and technical skills to real-world problems.

 #### Skills and Expertise

 I am proficient in Python, and have experience with data cleaning, data visualisation, statistical analysis, and machine learning techniques.
-I am also familiar with SQL and Excel for data management.
+I am also familiar with SQL, Tableau and Excel for data management.

 #### Projects and Code Samples
 On my GitHub profile, you'll find a range of data analysis projects and code samples.
 Here are a few highlights:

 Project 1: Crime in the West Midlands | hibaaaldubai/Crime-in-the-West-Midlands (github.com) |  A group project created for showing different visualisations of the data selected.
 Data was merged and cleaned using Python and Pandas and charts were created using Numpy and
 Matplotlib.
 My responsibilities: assisting in the data cleaning, using Google Maps API to plot crime.

 Project 2: US National Parks | hibaaaldubai/US-National-Parks (github.com) | A Python Flask API powered project including HTML, CSS, and Javascript (D3, Plotly, JSON).
 Here SQL was used to house the data and create a simple website to showcase the interactive visualisations.
 I was responsible for producing an interactive bar chart using Plotly, creating the index.html page and producing the presentation.